Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Theory

-Eq.~(\ref{eq:F}) can then be plugged into Eq.~(\ref{eq:4}) to form an expression for $\hat D_{jk}$ without explicit reference to the unknown object $F$.
+Equation~(\ref{eq:F}) can then be plugged into Eq.~(\ref{eq:4}) to form an expression for $\hat D_{jk}$ without explicit reference to the unknown object $F$.
 This eliminates $\hat F$ also in the error metric of Eq.~(\ref{eq:2}) and makes $\{\alpha_{jm}\}$ the only explicit model parameters, which reduces the size of the problem significantly.

-Note that in Eq.~(\ref{eq:2}) we introduce a mismatch between the observational data and the image formation model in that the wavefront aberrations of the real data, $D_{jk}$, are a sum of an infinite number of modes, while the wavefront of $\hat D_{jk}$ is only a sum of $\Mmfbd$ modes.
+We note that in Eq.~(\ref{eq:2}) we introduce a mismatch between the observational data and the image formation model in that the atmospheric wavefront aberrations of the real data, $D_{jk}$, are a sum of an infinite number of modes, $\phi_j$, while that of $\hat D_{jk}$ is only a sum of $\Mmfbd$ modes, $\hat \phi_{j\Mmfbd}$.
 The difference is the tail of uncorrected modes, $\tau_{j\Mmfbd}$.

 A dataset for MFBD with FD (also called PDS) is illustrated in Fig.~\ref{fig:constraints_without_tails}.
 The fitting of the model to the data is constrained by the fact that all images depict the same object, and also by the pairwise identical wavefront $\phi_j$ with a fixed FD addition, $\theta_{jk}$.
 MFBD without FD is illustrated by the same figure but without the lighter blue frames.